 Your website’s sub-pages should also have a call to action.

 If you want people to sign up for news or updates, then you MUST have a sign-up form.

 If you want people to download some freebies, then you MUST have something for them to download.

 Do you want people to contact you?
 Then make sure your contact information should be prominent or easy to find.

-3. Plan with an intent to measure and to identify opportunities to make smart decisions.
+Plan with intent to measure and to identify opportunities to make smart decisions.

-This goes back to my point above: “driving traffic for the sake of driving traffic is pointless” if you do not measure what you are doing.
+This goes back to what I mentioned earlier: “driving traffic for the sake of driving traffic is pointless” if you do not measure what you are doing.

 Worse, you have the data that your social media data analyst gave you, but you do not use it at all.